yzr456/tp/docs/UserGuide.md

 Format: `edit -s INDEX d/DAY s/START e/END…​`

 **Parameters:**
-* `INDEX`: The position number of the student in the displayed list and **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
+* `INDEX`: The position number of the student in the displayed list and **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current contact list size.
 * `d/DAY`: Day of the week (MON, TUE, WED, THU, FRI, SAT, SUN).
 * `s/START`: Start time in 24-hour format (e.g., 0900, 1430).
 * `e/END`: End time in 24-hour format (e.g., 1100, 1630).